CalyxOS/calyxos.org/pages/docs/development/gerrit/index.md

 * A change can also be abandoned if it is no longer needed.

 ### Tips
+* Material goes here on best practices.
+  * Keep common syntax and formating.
+  * Be clear and elegant in your code.

 #### Topics
 * Topics are another way to group changes together, and super useful with something like `repopick -t $topic` to be able to pick a set of changes easily.